MAAP-Project/maap-data-pipelines/README.md

 # maap-data-pipelines

-This repo houses operating and deployment code for producing cloud-optimized data products and STAC metadata for interfaces such as https://github.com/NASA-IMPACT/delta-ui.
+This repo houses operating and deployment code for publishing STAC metadata to the MAAP project STAC catalog.

 ## Deployment

-For information about how to deploy the publication infrastructure, see the deployment readme.
+For information about how to deploy this infrastructure, see the README in `/deploy`.

 ## Operating

-For information about using the deployment to modify the catalog, see the OPERATING readme.
+For information about using the deployed infrastructure to modify the catalog, see OPERATING.